diewaldnicole/dsia_big_data/index.md

 ### Improve Performance of REST API request by varying request time horizons

 Firstly, the **time horizon for the request is varied** - so that not only just two days at once are retrieved from the API, but also longer time horizons.
-Therefore, the initial baseline function is adapted to enable this time horizons instead of a hard coded two days interval. **The 2_days result is the benchmark for the analysis**.
+Therefore, the initial baseline function is adapted to enable this time horizons instead of a hard coded two days interval. **The 2_days result is the benchmark time for the analysis**.
+The code below defines a list with the time horizons used for comparison.

 ```python
 # define a list of varying time horizons for the request